dhansel/IECDevice/README.md

 ## Wiring

-For 5V platforms such as the Arduino Uno, the IEC bus signals (ATN, Clock, Data, Reset) can be directly connected to the Microcontroller.
-The pins can be freely chosen and are configured in the class constructor (see description below).
-It is recommended to choose an interrupt-capable pin for the ATN signal.
+For 5V platforms such as the Arduino Uno, the IEC bus signals (ATN, Clock, Data, Reset) can be directly connected to the microcontroller.
+The pins can be freely chosen and are configured in the class constructor (see [class reference](#iecdevice-class-reference) below).
+It is recommended to choose an interrupt-capable pin for the ATN signal (see [timing considerations](#timing-considerations) section below).

 When looking at the IEC bus connector at the back of your computer, the pins are as follows: